 When confronted with a door, a ferret will ‘dig’ under the door, and scratch the floor or damage the carpet.
 Adding an extra carpet off-cut layer to the area will protect the floor, or use a door mat or hard plastic floor protector such as is used for office chairs.
 Many door gaps are too big anyway and a ferret will easily sneak under, so erecting a draft-protector can be useful.

-Its also important to note that many ferrets can and will climb up a fly screen then because they totally can fly, will jump from the top and plummet to the ground.
-So if your not in the room don’t have fly screen windows or doors accessible and keep your doors shut.
+Its also important to note that many ferrets can and will climb up a fly screen and then, because they totally can fly, will jump from the top and plummet to the ground.
+So if you are not in the room, don’t leave fly screen windows or doors accessible and keep your doors shut.

 Kitchens can be full of hidden dangers, cupboards are easily opened, there are many dangerous foods, sharp or heavy things and toxic chemicals.
 Doors and drawers can easily slam on ferrets if spring-loaded, so install some magnetic locks to keep curious ferrets out.
 Ferrets will find their way into the back of appliances, under the dishwasher or microwave, behind the fridge and amongst the elements.